dotty-staging/pdbp/index.md

    - programs have fixed semantics
    - the implementation of `FP` defines the semantics of programs.
  - in `PDBP,`
-   - programs, defined as members of `class`es, declared to implicitly have programming capabilities, have flexible semantics using
+   - programs have flexible semantics using
      - `implicit object`'s that `extend trait Program`
        - both simple `implicit object`'s and complex ones obtained by naturally transforming simpler ones,
      - program implementations that, indirectly, depend on those `implicit object`'s
        - program implementations are made are available as members of `object`'s that, directly depending on those `implicit object`'s, `extend` the `class`es in which programs are defined as members.
-     - `implicit object`'s that `extend trait ProgramMeaning`, that naturally transform those program implementations to program meanings
+     - `implicit object`'s that `extend trait ProgramMeaning`, that naturally transform those program implementations to meaning programs
        - both simple `implicit object`'s and complex ones obtained by natural transformation composition with simpler ones,
-     - run utilities that run main program meanings
+     - run utilities that run main meaning programs
        - both simple run utilities and complex ones.

-Agreed, the statements above, and the vocabulary they make use of, may seem daunting at first sight, but they will become more familiar later in this document.
+Agreed, the statements above, and the vocabulary they make use of, may seem daunting at first sight, but they become more familiar later in this document.

 Let's rephrase the statements
   - we define a type class `trait Program`,
-  - we define programs as members of `class`es that are declared to implicitly have the programming capabilities of `trait Program`,
+  - we define programs as members of `class`es that are declared to implicitly have the programming capabilities available that are declared in `trait Program`,
   - we define `object`'s that `extend` those `class`es using dependency injection by `import` of `implicit object`'s that `extend` `trait Program`, making program implementations available as members of those `object`'s,
-  - we define program meanings by naturally transforming those program implementations using dependency injection by `import` of `implicit object`'s that `extend trait ProgramMeaning`,
+  - we define meaning programs by naturally transforming those program implementations using dependency injection by `import` of `implicit object`'s that `extend trait ProgramMeaning`,
-  - we run main program meanings by making use of run utilities.
+  - we run main meaning programs by making use of run utilities.

-We also refer to transforming program implementations as as changing programming semantics.
+We also refer to transforming program implementations as as defining programming semantics.

+Note that `factorial` has recursive program syntax (`factorial` uses `factorial`).
+It can, for example, be given both a stack based semantics and a heap based semantics.

 Strictly speaking, since `trait ProgramMeaning` is not a type class, the `object`'s that `extend` `trait ProgramMeaning` do not need to be `implicit object`'s, however, it is convenient that they are.

-Note that `factorial` is a recursive `PDBP` program (`factorial` uses `factorial`).

-It can be given both a stack based meaning and a heap based meaning.

 ## **Extra programming capabilities**